INSaFLU/insaflu_docs/docs/uploading_data.rst

 Please take this guide into account when generating additional reference sequences.

-1. Multi-FASTA files to be upload typically contain the set of reference sequences that constitute the influenza “whole-genome” sequence of a particular virus (e.g, the combination of the traditional 8 amplicons targeting the 8 eight influenza RNA segments). **Each individual sequence must have the precise size of each “intra-amplicon” target sequence that you capture by each one of the RT-PCR amplicons**.
+1. (Multi-)FASTA files to be upload typically contain the reference sequence(s) that constitute the “whole-genome” sequence of a particular virus (e.g, the combination of the traditional 8 amplicons targeting the 8 eight influenza RNA segments in a MULTI-FASTA file or the reference genome sequence for SARS-CoV2 in a Single FASTA file). **Each individual sequence should ideally have the precise size of each “intra-amplicon” target sequence that you capture by each one of the RT-PCR amplicons**.
+Otherwise, you will obtain regions with no or low coverage (these will be masked with undefined bases NNN according to the user-defined coverage thresholds)

-2. You may generate your multi-FASTA files in order to fit your amplicon schema by simply adjusting the whole-genome sequences available for download at INSaFLU or at influenza-specific sequence repositories, such as the Influenza Research Database (https://www.fludb.org), NCBI Influenza Virus Resource (https://www.ncbi.nlm.nih.gov/genomes/FLU/Database/nph-select.cgi?go=database) and EpiFLU/GISAID (https://www.gisaid.org/).
+2. You may generate your (multi-)FASTA files in order to fit your amplicon schema by simply adjusting the whole-genome sequences available for download at INSaFLU or at influenza-specific sequence repositories, such as the Influenza Research Database (https://www.fludb.org), NCBI Influenza Virus Resource (https://www.ncbi.nlm.nih.gov/genomes/FLU/Database/nph-select.cgi?go=database) and EpiFLU/GISAID (https://www.gisaid.org/).

-3. An easy way to handle/generate multi-FASTA files is by opening a text file (e.g., NOTEPAD) and paste individual sequences after each header line.
+3. An easy way to handle/generate (multi-)FASTA files is by opening a text file (e.g., NOTEPAD) and paste individual sequences after each header line.
 The FASTA IDs (after the '>' character) represent the individual sequence names.
 For the sake of simplicity, you may designate each sequence as 1, 2, 3, 4, 5, 6 , 7 and 8 (see example), following the traditional influenza segments order (keeping this numerical order is advisable).
-At the end, you just have to save the multi-FASTA file as “.fasta”. **Please avoid symbols or blank spaces in the file names**.
+At the end, you just have to save the (multi-)FASTA file as “.fasta”. **Please avoid symbols or blank spaces in the file names**.

 			example:  :download:`A_H3N2_A_Perth_16_2009.fasta <_static/A_H3N2_A_Perth_16_2009.fasta>`

-4. INSaFLU automatically annotates uploaded multi-FASTA sequences upon submission, but, if you prefer, you can also upload (optionally) the respective multi-GenBank file. **If you upload FASTA and respective GenBank files that have been downloaded from NCBI, please make sure that FASTA ID(s) (after the '>' character) match the name/number that appears in the LOCUS and ACCESSION lines of the GenBank file.**
+4. INSaFLU automatically annotates uploaded (multi-)FASTA sequences upon submission, but, if you prefer, you can also upload (optionally) the respective multi-GenBank file. **If you upload FASTA and respective GenBank files that have been downloaded from NCBI, please make sure that FASTA ID(s) (after the '>' character) match the name/number that appears in the LOCUS and ACCESSION lines of the GenBank file.**

 5. **INSaFLU requires reference sequences exclusively composed by non-degenerate bases (i.e. A, T, C, or G)**.
 As such, please ensure that all degenerated bases (e.g., R, Y, M, K, S and W) are replaced by non-degenerate sequences before uploading.
 The choice of the base used in the replacement (e.g., “A” or “G” when replacing an “R”) has no impact on the analysis.
 It simply means that mutations falling in the replaced nucleotide position will be reported taking into account the reference base selected.